lljustycell999/Text-Document-Enhancer/README.md

   * 3c: Open the "Environment Variables" window.

-  * 3d: Select the "Path" variable under "System Variables" (NOT "User Variables").
+  * 3d: Select and click the "Path" variable under "System Variables" (NOT "User Variables").

   * 3e: Click "New" and paste the Tesseract installation path.
 Press "OK" to save the changes.